-- (5) The enclosed financial statements for the reporting period of financial year 2021-22 pertains to CIRP period. - (6) The Liquidator (erstwhile Resolution Professional), by way of signing the enclosed Financial Statements only intends to fulfil compliance and to do that further takes the said financials on record, in good faith, for the reporting period of financial year 2021-22 and discharging duties vis-a-vis compliance.
+- (5) The enclosed financial statements for the reporting period from 1st April 2023 to 31st March 2024 pertains to Liquidation period. - The Liquidator (erstwhile Resolution Professional), by way of signing the enclosed Financial Statements only intends to fulfil compliance and to do that further takes the said financials on record, in good faith, for the reporting period from 1st April 2023 to 31st March 2024 and discharging duties vis-a-vis compliance.
 The Liquidator (erstwhile Resolution Professional) has relied upon the audit conducted by the statutory auditors (audit experts) by complying with the applicable Audit and Assurance standards and the Liquidator (erstwhile Resolution Professional) has performed only limited review of transactions only in context of specific duties cast on him under the provisions of IBC 2016.
 Further, by taking on record these financial statements, the liquidator does not, in any manner, assures or vouches, or comments on financial position, or financial performance, or cash flows of the company Also, the company had foreign operations which were cross border transactions over which neither liquidator nor RP or CoC had any direct control in view of lack of legislative framework to deal with these.